NeuroCLIP: Neuromorphic Data Understanding by CLIP and SNN: Introduction

 \section{Introduction}

-Recently, the neuromorphic vision sensor, or ``event camera'', such as \cite{brandli2014240,posch2010qvga,gallego2017event,gallego2020event}, has received growing attention.
+\IEEEPARstart{R}{ecently}, the neuromorphic vision sensor, or ``event camera'', such as~\cite{brandli2014240,posch2010qvga,gallego2017event,gallego2020event}, has received growing attention.
 It works asynchronously on the pixel level, that each pixel measures the incoming light intensity independently and fires an event when the absolute intensity change exceeds a certain threshold.
 Due to this unique information processing paradigm, it enjoys many significant advantages compared to the conventional frame-based camera, like high dynamic range (more than 120 dB), low latency (about 1 \textit{us}), and sparse nature of the events.
-Thus far, the neuromorphic vision sensor has been widely adopted in various applications, such as feature detection and tracking\cite{Conradt2009,Wang2016}, optical flow estimation\cite{Lagorce2014Event, 2019Event}, 3D reconstruction monocular and stereo\cite{2011Event,2012Live}, pose estimation and SLAM\cite{2016Real,Henri2017EVO}, image reconstruction\cite{2014Real,2019Bringing}, motion segmentation\cite{2018Simultaneous,2019Event}, and neuromorphic control\cite{2016EventControl,Heemels2012An}.
+Thus far, the neuromorphic vision sensor has been widely adopted in various applications, such as feature detection and tracking~\cite{Conradt2009,Wang2016}, optical flow estimation~\cite{Lagorce2014Event, 2019Event}, 3D reconstruction monocular and stereo~\cite{2011Event,2012Live}, pose estimation and SLAM~\cite{2016Real,Henri2017EVO}, image reconstruction~\cite{2014Real,2019Bringing}, motion segmentation~\cite{2018Simultaneous,2019Event}, and neuromorphic control~\cite{2016EventControl,Heemels2012An}.

-However, since the neuromorphic data format is not natural and much different from frame data, it is not easy to construct the big neuromorphic data benchmark, thus limiting the neuromorphic data understanding by deep learning, especially the ability to recognize ``unseen” objects.
-While the frame data is widely used and easy to collect, hence ``unseen” object recognition problem can be dramatically mitigated in 2D vision by Contrastive Vision-Language Pre-training (CLIP)~\cite{radford2021learning}.
+However, the neuromorphic data format is not natural and very different from the frame data, thus it is not easy to construct a big neuromorphic data benchmark, which limits the neuromorphic data understanding by deep learning, especially to recognize these ``unseen” objects, which are not adopted as training samples but need to be recognized in the inference.
+This task is also named zero-shot recognition.
+While the frame data is widely used in our lives and easy to collect, thus the ``unseen” object recognition problem has been dramatically mitigated in 2D vision by Contrastive Vision-Language Pre-training (CLIP)~\cite{radford2021learning}, a general model which is pre-trained by large-scale image-text pairs.
+It is shown that the performance of CLIP even has surpassed the networks well-trained on some full datasets~\cite{zhou2022cocoop,zhou2022coop}.
+Considering the success of the CLIP for ``unseen” object understanding, some works have applied it to the other modal data, \textit{e.g.}, point cloud~\cite{zhang2021pointclip,hess2023lidarclip}, satellite imagery~\cite{liu2023remoteclip}, mesh~\cite{khalid2022clipmesh}, and so on.
+Naturally, a question arises: could the CLIP also be generated for neuromorphic data understanding to realize the zero-shot task for ``unseen” event objects?
+If so, this would provide a promising router to deal with the ``unseen” problem for neuromorphic data.